samlobe/HydroMap/README.md

-# protein_WaterStructure_Hydrophobicity
+# HydroMap

-Use water structure analysis to color your protein based on predicted dewetting free energy (using Sam Lobo & Saeed Najafi's hydrophobicity model) and water triplet distribution principal component contributions (from Dennis Robinson and Sally Jiao's [work](https://pubs.acs.org/doi/10.1021/acs.jpcb.3c00826) modelling small hydrophobes).
+Modeling water-protein interactions to map a protein's water structure, water-protein enthalpy, and dewetting free energy.

 <img src="images/SARS2_before_vs_after.png" width="600" align="center" alt="Uncolored pdb input vs colored pdb output">

-This analysis takes <20 min of computation for a 100 residue protein, including ~15 min on a GPU (NVIDIA RTX 3090 Ti) and ~2min on 24 CPU processors (Intel CoreTM i9-14900K with 1 thread per solvated residue / custom group).
+This analysis takes <10 min of computation for a 100 residue protein, including ~8 min for a 5ns MD simulation on a GPU (NVIDIA RTX 3090 Ti) and <2 min to process each residue on 30 CPU processors (Intel CoreTM i9-14900K with 1 processor per solvated residue / custom group).
 This time can be reduced depending on your confidence interval tolerance.

 ---